-Green roofs are dynamic, living things and as such they can sometimes do unexpected things.
-Here are some common green roof problems and suggestions as to how to solve them.
+Green roofs are dynamic, living things so they can sometimes do unexpected things.
+Here are some common green roof problems and some suggestions how to solve them.

 Grass on a sedum roof

-Hand weeding will remove unwanted plants but the easiest thing to do is wait for summer and hope for a long period of drought which will kill the grass plants.
-When they’re brown, crispy and dormant; remove them from the roof so that they can’t regenerate
+Hand weeding will remove unwanted plants but the easiest thing to do is wait for summer.
+A long period of drought will kill the grass plants.
+When they’re brown, crispy and dormant remove them from the roof so that they can’t regenerate.

 Moss on a sedum roof

 Moss is a sign that conditions on the roof are not quite right for sedum plants.
 It could be too damp, too shady or low in plant nutrients.

 As with grass on the roof, check that drainage outlets are working properly before beginning any remedial work.

 If the problem is shade from an overhanging tree, prune some of the branches to let in more light.
 If the roof is shaded by other buildings then you may need to accept that it’s going to grow moss instead of sedums.
 This is something that should have been considered at the design stage.

 Grass growing in sedum matting often indicates that a roof has been watered a bit too well

 On a roof with a deep substrate layer – 5cm or more – re-visit the planting plan and introduce shade tolerant plants to keep the moss at bay.